OrdinaryMagician/kirin_m/README.md

 *"A scent so familiar...
 A taste so delicious..."*

 A refreshing bottle of sweet tea with a pungent odor, made from iron-rich **Akashna** blood.
-Greatly boosts regeneration upon consumption, though its full effects fade after a while.
+Overheals you and greatly boosts regeneration upon consumption, though its full effects fade after a while.
 Alerts enemies when opened.

 ### Mana Stimulant *[Mystic Ambit Incant]*